 - Scripting administrative actions

-There is a plugin available for Confluent REST Proxy that helps authenticate incoming requests and propagates the authenticated principal to requests to Kafka.
-This enables Confluent REST Proxy clients to utilize the multi-tenant security features of the Kafka broker.
-For more information, see Overview.
+There is a plugin available for REST Proxy that helps authenticate incoming requests and propagates the authenticated principal to requests to Kafka.
+This enables REST Proxy clients to utilize the multi-tenant security features of the Kafka broker.
+For more information, see REST Proxy Security and REST Proxy Security Plugins.

 - Metadata - Most metadata about the cluster – brokers, topics,